haochenprophet/iwant/README.md

 2. how to building in windows: step 1: install vs 2015 or least . step 2: using the vs 2015 open "winIwant.sln"

+[sample-code ] :
+1.The sample-code for learning, reference and testing purposes only,do not use for other purposes .